kaiyuanqian/pillpal/video-script.md

 N: Got it.

-P: The second patient is Henry Fielding.
+P: The second patient is Kaiyuan Qian.
 He needs cefalexin 3 times a day at 8am, 4pm, and 12am.
    Make sure you are on time as we need to maintain the drug's bioavailability.

 N: Yep.